przemekpiwek/przemekpiwek/README.md

 ### Hi there 👋

-🔭 I’m currently working on a project that visualizes data with deck.gl
+🔭 **I’m currently working on:** a project that visualizes data with deck.gl

-💬 Ask me about: Movies.
+💬 **Ask me about:** Movies.
 Yes, I have a movie list...

-⚡ Fun fact: Irrational love for boards...
+⚡ **Fun fact:** Irrational love for boards...
 I'm an ex-competitive slopestyle snowboarder, serious skateboarder, and casual surfer

 <img src="https://github.com/przemekpiwek/przemekpiwek/blob/master/ski.gif" width="200px">